Latest update: 19 July 2021

 We’re still here for you if you need us, 24 hours a day, 7 days a week.

 Keeping our customers and our team safe is always our priority.
 Since the start of the pandemic, we’ve been regularly updating our services and COVID procedures to make sure that everyone stays safe.
 You’ll find all of the changes we’ve made, and some important motoring advice, below.

 Please make sure you read all of the sections that apply to you.

 - What to do if you break down in the UK

-- Any changes to our service
+- Changes to our service

-- Our European cover
+- Information about our European cover

 If you’re looking to buy cover in Europe only, please read the ‘Important update on European cover’ section further down this page.
 Once you’ve read that, you can get cover here.